 FOR IMMEDIATE RELEASE

 JUPITER, FLA.
-(FEBRUARY 11, 2014) – Abraham Schwarzberg, MD, has been appointed Chief of Oncology Services at Jupiter Medical Center.
+(FEBRUARY 11, 2014) – Abraham Schwarzberg, MD, has been appointed Chief of Oncology at Jupiter Medical Center.
 He takes the helm of Jupiter Medical Center’s oncology program, which is recognized by the Commission on Cancer as a Comprehensive Community Cancer Center, an honor earned by just 25 percent of cancer centers the country.

 In this position, Dr. Schwarzberg will develop and enhance the infrastructure required to expand the state-of-the-art clinical programs and services offered at Jupiter Medical Center.
 These changes will transform how cancer care is delivered in our community, by providing comprehensive and evidence-based medicine to Jupiter Medical Center’s patients, with a focus on best practices, compassion and safety.